AineshSootha/serverlessManager/README.md

 		 - If you want to deploy all lambda functions present in ***serverless.yml*** you can press **'a'** in the final step.
 Otherwise, press **'n'**.
 	 - Once you have completed all your steps, you will see 2 new files ***serverless.yml*** (Which lists all the properties required to deploy using the Serverless Framework and ***buildspec.yml*** (Which instructs CodeBuild to deploy the function(s) using the given files and properties.

+### Directly through AWS CodeBuild (> v0.1.7) :
+ - Alternatively, Serverless Manager can directly be used from AWS CodeBuild.
+ - Set up the required CodeCommit Repo, CodePipeline and the CodeBuild Project.

  ## Options
 - There are a few config options you can use while running **slsmanager**